abchoudhary/BDD_Framework/README.md

 **Behave operates on following directories:**
 * __Feature Files__: written by Business analyst or sponser with behaviour scenarios in it.
   * Scenarios are written in this file using Gherkin Keywords.
+For Example: feature_file.feature
   ```
-  Example: feature_file.feature
   Feature: Name of the feature
     Scenario: Short description
       Given A pre-condition